Latch (NASDAQ:LTCH) & Resideo Technologies (NYSE:REZI) Critical Analysis

 Analyst Ratings

-This is a summary of recent ratings and recommmendations for Latch and Resideo Technologies, as reported by MarketBeat.com.
+This is a summary of current recommendations and price targets for Latch and Resideo Technologies, as provided by MarketBeat.

 |Sell Ratings